 The interior of the 2021 Toyota Supra is unchanged versus the debut model.
 The steering wheel is still akwardly large and unsightly compared to the rest of the car and honestly looks out of place.
 Otherwise, the rest of the cabin is a nice place to be.

 The switchgear and controls are immediately recognizable as BMW parts, which is a good thing.
 These controls work well inside a BMW and they work well inside of the Supra.
 Also straight out of the BMW parts bin are is the 8.8-inch infotainment screen and controls, which are rebranded versions of BMW’s iDrive.
 Wireless CarPlay is available, but Android Auto support is absent.
-There is an easily accessible USB port and wireless charging mat under the easy-to-use climate control system.

 The seats are supportive with just the right amount of side bolster.
 Visibility is poor at times but manageable, as one would expect from an aggressively styled two-door sports car.